HewlettPackard/Docker-Synergy/README.md

-# HPE Reference Configuration for Docker Container-as-a-Service on HPE Synergy Composable Infrastructure
+# HPE Reference Configuration for Docker Containers-as-a-Service on HPE Synergy Composable Infrastructure

 This solution shows how to architect and deploy a Docker CaaS platform on HPE Synergy